mother-of-all-self-hosting/ansible-role-freescout/docs/configuring-freescout.md

 After running the command for installation, FreeScout becomes available at the specified hostname like `https://example.com`.

 To get started, open the URL with a web browser to log in to the instance.
-If automatic installation is disabled, please follow the set up wizard.

-After logging in as the administrator, you can configure settings of the instance (account registrations, SMTP settings, etc.) at `https://example.com/admin/dashboard`.

 ## Troubleshooting

-FAQ is available on [this page](https://freescout.apache.org/docs/faq).
+FAQ is available on [this page](https://github.com/freescout-help-desk/freescout/wiki/FAQ).

 ### Check the service's logs